ritualsmm/ritualsmm/README.md

 ![Header](https://github.com/mayrituals/mayrituals/blob/main/assets/mayrituals%20banner.png)

 ## About me
 #### Hey!
-My name is Ivan and I'm a QA Engineer with a strong interest in the Web3 industry.
-Skilled in research and English content creation.
+My name is Ivan, and I'm a QA Engineer with a passion for the Web3 industry.
+Skilled in research and writing content in English.

-####

 ## Tools I Use